 What Happened to the Mouse?: He's heard from only once after he's shot in Scorpia Rising, and it's a passing mention.
 The final chapter never bothers to mention if Alex ever talks to him once he returns from Cairo or meets him ever again, despite Alex having agonised over leaving him to go to America in an earlier chapter.

-Wouldn't Hurt a Child: He has no qualms about working for an employer intending to kill millions of children, but objects to directly killing Alex.
+Wouldn't Hurt a Child: He has no qualms about working for an employer intending to kill millions of children, but objects to directly killing Alex and Sabina.
 Though this may be because Yassen worked with Alex's dad.

 Death by Irony: He has a fear of heights, and ends up being knocked off a hot air balloon from a height of 100 metres.
 To add insult to injury, he gets knocked off by a fireball that Alex sets off by severing the balloon's propane burner.
 How did he do that?
 By cutting through it with a sword Nile had thrown at him.